Sibz/github-status-action/README.md

  * `sha`
  SHA of commit to update status on, defaults to context github.sha
  *If using `on: pull_request` use `github.event.pull_request.head.sha`*
+ * `target_url`
+ Url to use for the details link.
+If omited no link is shown.

   ### Outputs
   None.